agentlang-ai/agentlang-docs/docs/language/data-model/relationship.md

 ```

 Once an entity is declared to be *contained* by another entity, its instances may be created or queried only
 in the context of the parent instance.
+In the above example, an `:Employee` belongs to a `:Department` and is
+uniquely identified within the department by its `:Name` attribute.
+This means, employees with the same name
+may belong to different departments.
+The `:path-identity` setting of `:Name` builds a unique path for each
+`:Employee` in the format `"path://Acme/Department/<dept-no>/WorksFor/Employee/<employee-name>"`.
+The `:Id`
+attribute is declared as `:Identity` for the `:Employee`.
+It will be an auto-generated `UUID` that acts as the
+globally-unique identifier for an employee.

 **Example**